InjiniaKelvin/Projo/TESTING_GUIDE.md

 ### Test Flow:
 1. **Login as Technician**
  - Email: tech@test.com
  - Password: Test@1234

 2. **Navigate to Browse Jobs**
  - Tap "Technician" tab
  - Tap "Browse Jobs"
  - Should see available jobs from API

 3. **Accept a Job**
  - Tap "Accept Job" button
  - Confirm acceptance
  - Job should move to "My Jobs"

 4. **View My Jobs**
  - Tap "My Jobs" tab
  - Should see accepted jobs

 5. **View Job Details**
  - Tap on a job
  - Should see full job details
  - Test "Call Client" button
  - Test "Open in Maps" button

 6. **Start Job**
  - Tap "Start Job" button
  - Confirm
  - Status should change to "In Progress"

 7. **Upload Photos & Complete**
  - Tap "Take Photo" or "Choose from Gallery"
  - Add photos
  - Add completion notes
  - Tap "Complete Job"
  - Job should be marked as completed

 ---

 ## Expected Results

-### ✅ Success Indicators:
+### [COMPLETED] Success Indicators:
 - All API calls return 200/201 status
 - Tokens are valid and work for authentication
 - Jobs appear in available jobs list